 Cost of Living Payment

-Households on means-tested benefits, including Universal Credit, Pension Credit and Tax Credits, will receive an additional payment of £900 this year, paid automatically in three instalments.
+Millions of people on means-tested benefits, including Universal Credit, Pension Credit and Tax Credits will receive cost of living payments of up to £900 this financial year 2023-24, paid automatically in three instalments.

 Cheaper phone and broadband